-Option Name Description Introduced Deprecated number-of-buffers Specifies the exact number of memory buffers to be used for the backup operation. on-disk-full Specifies the behavior when a backup process encounters a disk-full condition. only-innodb Back up only InnoDB data and log files. only-innodb-with-frm [Legacy] Back up only InnoDB data, log files, and the .frm files associated with the InnoDB tables. only-known-file-types Includes only files of a list of known types in the backup. optimistic-busy-tables Perform an optimistic backup, using the regular expression specified with the option to select tables that will be skipped in the first phase of an optimistic backup. optimistic-time Perform an optimistic backup with the value specified with the option as the optimistic time -a time after which tables that have not been modified are believed to be inactive tables. page-reread-count Maximum number of page re-reads. page-reread-time Wait time before a page re-read. password Connection password. pipe alias for -protocol=pipe. port TCP portnumber to connect to. print-defaults Print a list of option values supplied by defaults files and exit. process-threads Specifies the number of process-threads for the backup operation.
+Option Name Description login-path Read options from the named login path in the .mylogin.cnf login file. messages-logdir Specifies the path name of an existing directory for storing the message log. no-defaults Do not read default options from any given file. no-history-logging Disable history logging even if connection is available. no-locking Disable all locking of tables during backups. no-redo-log-archive Skip using redo log archiving during backups. number-of-buffers Specifies the exact number of memory buffers to be used for the backup operation. on-disk-full Specifies the behavior when a backup process encounters a disk-full condition. only-innodb Back up only InnoDB data and log files. only-known-file-types Includes only files of a list of known types in the backup. optimistic-busy-tables Perform an optimistic backup, using the regular expression specified with the option to select tables that will be skipped in the first phase of an optimistic backup. optimistic-time Perform an optimistic backup with the value specified with the option as the optimistic time-a time after which tables that have not been modified are believed to be inactive tables. page-reread-count Maximum number of page re-reads. page-reread-time Wait time before a page re-read. password Connection password. pipe alias for -protocol=pipe. plugin-dir Specifies the directory for client-side plugins. port TCP portnumber to connect to. print-defaults Print a list of option values supplied by defaults files and exit. process-threads Specifies the number of process-threads for the backup operation. progress-interval Interval between progress reports in seconds. protocol Connection protocol. read-threads Specifies the number of read-threads for the backup operation. relay-log-index Specifies the absolute path of the index file that lists all the relay log files. rename Rename a single table when it is selected by the include-tables option to be restored